ComfyBear41/Test-holograms/README.md

 You know that the angles that you chose will probably work when you see a result like this.
 Two symmetric diffraction orders that are not near the center and not close to the borders of the image.

 **NOTE:** To run this example from scratch may take a few hours to compile all three steps of the process, and since it's a high resolution plotting the results and making tests may be heavy for the computer.

+## External links

+The following link goes to a Google Drive folder with an example of the setup of the directories including the *STL* file, sub-images, hogels and holograms generated using the codes provided in this repository.
+[Google Drive](https://drive.google.com/drive/folders/1_mC-mfuUXzZXMiSrbUCbWiAJvVKam6Wk?usp=share_link)